MegaManSec/JoshuaHu/_posts/2025-12-22-2025-bug-bounty-stories-fail.md

 ## curl

 The curl bug bounty was by far the best to deal with.
 As detailed previously in [my post](/llm-engineer-review-sast-security-ai-tools-pentesters), and Daniel Stenberg's [post](https://daniel.haxx.se/blog/2025/10/10/a-new-breed-of-analyzers/), I used AI SASTs to search for vulnerabilities in the curl codebase.
 Daniel and one of the other maintainers of curl [performed a technical analysis](https://hackerone.com/reports/3341476) of the vulnerability, and we decided and agreed that it is extremely unlikely that the vulnerability actually resulted in real-world risk.
 The bug was fixed, the report was publicized, and I was rewarded in PR of my personal brand.
 It was as easy as that.

+## AutoGPT

+Upon disocvering the _huntr_ platform for reporting vulnerabilities in participating AI/LLM-related technology, I reported an SSRF protection bypass in the AutoGPT software.
+A few hours later, the huntr platform marked my report as a duplicate, and _publicized my report_ immediately.
+This report was not a duplicate at all, and they had just revealed the full report to the world.

+I contacted the AutoGPT people in private, and they were pissed.
+They cancelled their huntr contract, and completely dropped the platform.
+The vulnerabilities (there were actually two) were fixed and publicized on GitHub [here](https://github.com/Significant-Gravitas/AutoGPT/security/advisories/GHSA-wvjg-9879-3m7w) and [here](https://github.com/Significant-Gravitas/AutoGPT/security/advisories/GHSA-ggcm-93qg-gfhp).
+No bounties were given, but that's OK: the entertainment of seeing this bounty platform being dropped was priceless.

 # Thoughts